Florida, Mississippi and Alabama declare emergencies ahead of storm Alberto

 Alabama Gov. Kay Ivey issued a state of emergency for 40 counties, starting at 6 a.m.
 Sunday.
 Ivey activated the state's emergency operations center while the Alabama National Guard activated its high water evacuation teams.

-Alberto is expected to produce heavy rainfall and flooding over western Cuba, South Florida and the Florida Keys, the National Hurricane Center said Sunday.
+Alberto is expected to produce heavy rainfall and flooding over western Cuba, southern Florida and the Florida keys, the National Hurricane Center said Sunday morning.

 "Heavy rains and gusty winds continue to spread northward over Florida," it tweeted.
 "Hazardous storm surge is possible along portions of the central and eastern Gulf Coast beginning Sunday."